Lesley Howarth

 Lesley Howarth (born 29 December 1952) is a British author of children's and young adult fiction.
 For the novel Maphead, published by Walker Books in 1994, she won the annual Guardian Children's Fiction Prize, a once-in-a-lifetime book award judged by a panel of British children's writers, and she was a runner-up for the Carnegie Medal.

-Howarth was born in Bournemouth, England.

 Reviewers including Philip Pullman have remarked upon Howarth's ability to "humanize" highly technical or unusual subjects, a tendency which she calls "the romance of hard things".

+Biography

+Howarth was born 29 December 1952 in Bournemouth, England.
+As a child, she attended the Bournemouth School for Girls, then, as an adult, received education from the Bournemouth College of Art and Croydon College of Art.